30x/permissions/README.md

 ## Teams microservice

-The teams microservice is a CRUD+ application used to maintain teams. teams are simple lists of users.
+The teams microservice is a CRUD+ application used to maintain teams.
+A team is a simple list of users.
 Teams within teams are not supported

 The permissions-maintenance microservice is designed to work at "maintenance scale", not "runtime scale".
 It is used when data is maintained, and is used by the runtime to load caches, but is not involved in request-by-request runtime processing.